flutter/website/src/content/app-architecture/case-study/dependency-injection.md

-Services are exposed only so they can immediately be injected into Repositories via the `BuildContext.read` method from `provider`, as shown above.
+Services are exposed only so they can immediately be injected into Repositories via the `BuildContext.read` method from `provider`, as shown in the preceding snippet.
 Repositories are then exposed so that they can be injected into view models as needed.

 Slightly lower in the widget tree, view models that correspond to a full screen are created in the [`package:go_router`][] configuration, where provider is again used to inject the necessary repositories.